Sums of squares of integer-multiple of an integral element on real bi-quadratic fields: Acknowledgments

 \section{Acknowledgments}

-The author expresses her gratitude to her adviser Prof. Kalyan Chakraborty for many valuable suggetions .
-The author is also indebted to Dr. Azizul Hoque for introducing her into this beautiful area of research, and for going through the manuscript and revising it thoroughly.
+The author is thankful to her adviser Prof. Kalyan Chakraborty and Dr. Azizul Hoque for introducing her into this beautiful area of research.
+She is indebted to Prof Vita Kala for many a discussions that she had with him and also for his valuable suggestions which has helped improving the results in the manuscript immensely.